GURUFOCUS.COM » STOCK LIST » Consumer Cyclical » Retail - Cyclical » JD.com Inc (BSP:JDCO34) » Definitions » Cyclically Adjusted FCF per Share

 Address

-No. 18 Kechuang 11 Street, 20th Floor, Building A, Yizhuang Economic and Technological Development Zo, Daxing District, Beijing, CHN, 101111
+No. 18 Kechuang 11 Street, 20th Floor, Building A, Yizhuang Economic & Technological Development Zone, Daxing District, Beijing, CHN, 101111

-JD.com is a leading e-commerce platform with its 2022 China GMV being similar to Pinduoduo (GMV not reported), on our estimate, but still lower than Alibaba. it offers a wide selection of authentic products with speedy and reliable delivery.
+JD.com is the third-largest Chinese e-commerce platform by GMV in 2024. it offers a wide selection of authentic products with speedy and reliable delivery.
 The company has built its own nationwide fulfilment infrastructure and last-mile delivery network, staffed by its own employees, which supports both its online direct sales, its online marketplace and omnichannel businesses.

 No Headlines